usnistgov/OOF2/README.md

 `<prefix>/lib/python3.x/site-packages/oof2/TEST/GUI`.
 Each of those directories has a `README` file that may be helpful.

-In version 2.3.0 there is something wrong with the GUI testing apparatus that makes a few of the tests fail erratically.
-If `oof2-guitest` fails, note the name of the failed test and restart the test with `oof2-guitest --from <name of failed test>`.
-You may have to do this more than once.
+In version 2.3.x there is something wrong with the GUI testing apparatus that makes a few of the tests fail erratically.
+If `oof2-guitest` fails, you can tell it to keep trying the tests (within reason) until they work, with

+    % oof2-guitest --retries=20

 ## Uninstalling OOF2